Q: We lost an enormous RFP because we are too small. Any advice?

 Six thoughts on how to do better next time:

-- First, move them on to your Lost Now (But Not Forever) Marketing Program 🙂.
+- First, move them into your Lost Now (But Not Forever) Marketing Program 🙂.
 I know you don’t have one yet, but maybe it’s time to add this new marketing program as part of your demand gen efforts.
-You likely will get another shot in 1–3 years.
+You likely will get another shot, albeit in 1–3 years.
 If you got into an RFP as a tiny start-up, that probably means it is a new initiative.
-That also probably means they’ll take a fresh look at the landscape again down the road.
-Market to them like a medium warm, but long sales cycle prospect.
+That also probably means they’ll take a fresh look at the landscape again a few years down the road.
+Market to them like a medium warm, but long-sales-cycle prospect.
 That already knows you and the space cold.
 The odds you can truly steal the deal later are often relatively low, but they’re often not zero, and unpredictable.
 Keep the relationships warm.
 Invite them to your customer conferences and webinars — this helps keep the relationship warm as well.
 Go long here.
 You’ll likely talk to them again.

-- Second, keep them updated about quarterly.
-Not every week.
-But with all your new releases.
-And do it personally, and ask if they want to do a demo or catch up on new features you’ve launched.
+- Second, keep your contacts at the lost RFPs updated.
+Not constantly.
+But at least with all your new releases.
+And do it personally.
+Ask if they want to do a demo or catch up on new features you’ve launched.

 The more RFPs you do, the better you get at the game.
 Especially if you embrace the game.
-And you’re gonna have to lose a lot of ’em to get good at it.
+And you’re gonna have to lose a bunch of ’em to get good at it.

 “I remember we would get RFPs.
 There’d be 14 DMP providers.
 I didn’t even know half the names of the other folks who were showing and competing for these deals.”